oemof/tespy/doc/getting_started/tutorial_heat_pump.rst

 Components
 ++++++++++

 We will start with the consumer as the plant will be designed to deliver a specific heat flux.
 From figure 1 you can determine the components of the consumer system: condenser, pump and the consumer (heat-exchanger-simple).
 Additionally we need a source and a sink for the consumer and the heat pump circuit respectively.
-We label the sink for the coolant "vessel", as for our next calculation the vessel (labeled "vessel") will be attached there.
+We label the sink for the coolant "valve", as for our next calculation the valve (labeled "valve") will be attached there.
 In this way, the fluid properties can be initialised by csv at the interface-connection, too.

 .. code-block:: python